LukasW01/PostgreSQL-Backup/README.md

 ./<file.sh>

-# Feature changes
+# Planned improvements

 - More interactivty!
     - Which Container should be Dumped/Restored
     - Username
     - Database-Name
     - etc...
-- Check if the Restore/Dump was sucessfull
 - Custom File Paths
+- Check if the Restore/Dump was sucessfull (for now the skript just asumes that the dump was succesful)
 - and much more!